Rufus Putnam

-Brigadier-General Rufus Putnam (April 9, 1738 – May 4, 1824) was an American military officer who fought during the French and Indian War and the American Revolutionary War.
-As an organizer of the Ohio Company of Associates, he was instrumental in the initial colonization of the Northwest Territory in present-day Ohio following the war.
-He was known as "Father of the Northwest Territory".
+Rufus Putnam (April 9, 1738 – May 4, 1824) was an American military officer who fought during the French and Indian War and the American Revolutionary War.
+As an organizer of the Ohio Company of Associates, he was instrumental in the initial colonization by the United States of former Native American, English, and French lands in the Northwest Territory in present-day Ohio following the war.

+Ultimately attaining the rank of brigadier general during the Ohio campaign of 1792–1793, he became known as "Father of the Northwest Territory".

 Early life and career

-Putnam was born in Sutton, Massachusetts.
-Rufus's father Elisha Putnem died when Rufus was 1 or 2, and Rufus temporarily lived with his paternal grandfather in Rhode Island.
-Elisha Putnam and Israel Putnam, who became a renowned general during the Revolutionary War were cousins.
+Putnam was born in Sutton, Massachusetts to Elisha Putnam and Susanna Fuller Putnam.
+Rufus's father Elisha Putnam died when Rufus was 6 or 7, and Rufus temporarily lived with his paternal grandfather in Rhode Island.
+Elisha Putnam and Israel Putnam, who became a renowned general during the Revolutionary War, were cousins.
 Ann Putnam, accuser of the Salem witch trials, was a first cousin once removed.
 After Rufus Putnam's mother married John Sadler, Rufus lived with his mother and stepfather in Sutton, where the family ran an inn.

-Putnam served with a Connecticut regiment from 1757 to 1760, during the French and Indian War.
+Putnam served in various Provincial Massachusetts regiments from 1757 to 1760, during the French and Indian War.
 During the war, Putnam saw action in the Great Lakes region, and near Lake Champlain.

 Migration and work

 After the war, Putnam relocated to New Braintree, Massachusetts.
 There, he worked as a millwright from 1761 to 1768.
-He was very famous after the War.